Not sure what you’re going to do with your kids when they’re out of school during Spring Break? Here are 35 ideas for places to go and things to do.

 In addition to swimming, many of the Rec and Leisure Centres also have other activities included with your admission like climbing walls and gymnasiums where you can play things like badminton and basketball

-Tree house now has a South located in Midnapore in addition to their North East location.
+Treehouse now has a South location in Midnapore in addition to their North East location.
 It has lots of options for school aged kids including a huge climber, arcade room, wiggle car race track, bouncy castle, backyard blaster, x-box zone, climbing wall and interactive mats.

 Grab your smart phone, download geocaching.com’s app and go on a treasure hunt.
 Explore the city in a different way using GPS to find caches that other people have hidden throughout the city.
 Great places to try out geocaching in Calgary include: Nose Hill, Edworthy Park, North Glenmore Park, Fish Creek Park, Confederation Park, and Bowness Park, Tuscany Ravine and 12 Mile Coulee.

 The Calgary Zoo is a great place to go whether March is warm or feels a lot more like Winter.
+If the snow is melting, it has amazing puddles so prepare with splash pants and rain boots.
 When it’s cool out, it’s way less crowded and there’s still a lot to see.
 It also has quite of lot of indoor exhibits so you don’t have to stay out in the cold the whole time.
 This is a great place for kids of all ages and adults alike.

 Fort Calgary is a beautiful small museum about Calgary’s early history.
 They have really made an effort to make the museum appeal to kids as well as adults.
 Read more: Fort Calgary Review